For a deeper dive into the Reck's history, head over to our history site!

 In memoriam to the retired Ramblin’ Reck, a race was conducted to Athens.
 The only requirements of the race were that the car could have no more than 4-cylinders and had to predate 1926.
 The race was held twice in 1930 and 1931.
 A police escort followed the lead racers all the way to Lumpkin Street in downtown Athens and the winners were crowned by student staff of the Red and Black u[sic]ga student newspaper.

 After the second race was won by a racer averaging 51 miles per hour, the Tech administration decided to redesign the competition into a more peaceful parade of contraptions.
-The first Reck Parade was held in 1932 and is still held to this day.
-The Reck Parade was slightly interrupted by fuel rationing in World War II but was fully restored and retains almost all of the same rules since 1946.
+The first Wreck Parade was held in 1932 and is still held to this day.
+The Wreck Parade was slightly interrupted by fuel rationing in World War II but was fully restored and retains almost all of the same rules since 1946.

 In the 1940’s and 1950’s, Tech campus became a haven for shoddy, beat-up, and barely running student Recks.
 It was a rite of passage to own a Ramblin’ Reck.
 Dean Dull saw this passion for the classic automobile and channeled it into one of his many great endeavors.
 He went on a full scale search for a new official Ramblin’ Reck mascot.
 He wanted a pre-World War II Ford that could represent Georgia Tech’s rich engineering heritage.

 After a year of searching, the perfect vehicle was accidentally put at the doorstep of Dean Dull’s Towers Dormitory apartment.
-An immaculate 1930 Ford Model A Sports Coupe was parked right outside of Towers.
+An immaculate 1930 Ford Model A Sport Coupe was parked right outside of Towers.
 The owner was Ted Johnson, Chief Pilot for Delta Airlines out of Atlanta.
 He and his son, Craig, had restored the vehicle as a father son project.
 Johnson had taken the Old Ford to Tech campus in the Fall of 1960 to enjoy a track meet.
 The moment Dean Dull spotted the car he knew that he needed to purchase the vehicle.
 After several months of persuasion, Dull purchased the car for $1,000 on May 26, 1961.

 The first Georgia Tech representative to drive the vehicle was Ramblin’ Reck Club President Don Gentry.
 Alongside him was Dekle Rountree, the Student Council Ramblin’ Reck Chairman.
 Gentry taught his fellow students how to crank start the Model A and gave them some pointers on Model A maintenance.